 - 1. Study of an oscillating reaction: the Belousov-Zhabotinskii reaction. - 2.
 Potentiometric and Voltammetric Study of the Ferricyanide/Ferrocyanide Redox Couple in Aqueous Solution of Potassium Chloride. - 3.
 Fluorescence spectroscopy.
 A study on the effect of the molecular structure on the fluorescent capacity of dyes, and the energy transfer of excited riboflavin molecules. - 4.
 Determination of the Surface Tension of Hydroethanolic Mixtures by the Du Nouy Method. - 5.
 Kinetic Study of the Photochemical Oxidation of Triphenylphosphine. - 6.
 Kinetic theory of gases.
 Part I. Gas viscosity: Estimation of molecular diameter.
 Part II.
 Determination of molecular mass using the ideal gas law. - 7.
-Quantum-Chemical calculations.
-I. Geometric and electronic structure.
+Quantum-Chemical Study of Electronic Transfer in Polyenic and Polycyclic Conjugated Molecular Wires - 8.
+Geometric and electronic structure.
 II.
-Electronic spectra. - 8.
-Study of electronic systems with the Hückel method. - 9.
-Molecular modeling: structure and reactivity. - 10.
-The Parker actinometer.
+Electronic spectra. - 9.
+Study of electronic systems with the Hückel method. - 10.
+Molecular modeling: structure and reactivity.